The Relational Harmony Institute

 • Agreement that when enrolling in the CSIB 2027 - 8 Program, 50% of the Embodiment retreat payment is also required.

-• For participants on a current payment plan 2026-7, payments must be made on the dates agreed, and you are responsible for managing these.
+Payments must be made on the agreed dates, and you are responsible for managing them.
 Agreement that two missed consecutive payments and/or inconsistent payments may result in suspension or discontinuation from the course.

 • This is an Agreement to be liable for the full fee if leaving the course partway through or not completing it, when there are outstanding payments in a payment plan, or not completing it.